HandsomeYingyan/HandsomeMod/README.md

 #  What is Moded?

--Use mac to distinguish different handsomemod device(wifi ssid).
+- Use mac to distinguish different handsomemod device(wifi ssid).

--Use Nginx instead of uhttpd(Luci).(uhttpd version of luci been renamed as luci-uhttpd)
+- Use Nginx instead of uhttpd(Luci).(uhttpd version of luci been renamed as luci-uhttpd)

--Enalbe CAKE Network Queue Management in default config.
+- Enalbe CAKE Network Queue Management in default config.

--Add https://github.com/Chion82/netfilter-full-cone-nat.git and Enable in default config.
+- Add https://github.com/Chion82/netfilter-full-cone-nat.git and Enable in default config.

--Use ucl and upx to reduce image size.
+- Use ucl and upx to reduce image size.

--Add some router not yet in openwrt offcial source.
+- Add some router not yet in openwrt offcial source.

--Change some source mirrors (Build faster in China).
+- Change some source mirrors (Build faster in China).

--Add some basic modules to support gpu and drm.
+- Add some basic modules to support gpu and drm.

--Add rt-linux patches.
+- Add rt-linux patches.

--Add Wayland(Not working due to lack of mesa) and Xorg Support (alpha ver).
+- Add Wayland(Not working due to lack of mesa) and Xorg Support (alpha ver).

--Add littlevgl Support (still testing).
+- Add littlevgl Support (still testing).

--Include Socs not yet in mainline(eg. Allwinner V3s F1cx00s and HiSilicon hi35xx).
+- Include Socs not yet in mainline(eg. Allwinner V3s F1cx00s and HiSilicon hi35xx).

--Update the kernel backport driver to 5.4(better wifi signal).
+- Update the kernel backport driver to 5.4(better wifi signal).

 ## Testing Blog...